This Website

 Get THE BOOK on the History of Nichols Industries

 One of their most popular Cap Guns was from The Rifleman television show starring Chuck Connors and Johnny Crawford.
 It had that special cocking lever so he could really fire quickly.
-There are several examples on this page.
+There are several examples in this Hubley section.

 Then there is their fabulous Colt 45 that was a full-sized model of the Civil War pistol.
 I love it!